Colombia

 - Mid-year seminar

-In addition to the universal Fulbright US Student grant benefits provided (see "Award Benefits" section), Colombia also provides the following benefits to grantees:
+In addition to the universal Fulbright ETA grant benefits provided (see "Award Benefits" section), Colombia also provides the following benefits to grantees:

 - Additional health insurance.